We are open for submissions.

 What is the application process like?
 How are the winners selected?

-Applications to the DCA are made online via the DCA intranet.
-The Jury will vote on all categories online and determine a shortlist (3-6 nominees per category), which will be published in the beginning of September 2020.
-The winners will then be announced online in October 2020.
+Applications to the DCA are handed in online via the DCA intranet.
+The Jury will vote on all categories online and determine the winners.
+These will be published in autumn 2020.

 Who can apply?